 - Increasing sales

-To give you a couple of examples, in our previous article – ‘What Is Campaign Marketing?’ – we took a close look at two B2B campaign marketing endeavours by two different B2B companies, each of which had very different aims in mind from their activities.
+To give you a couple of examples, in our previous article – ‘What Is Campaign Marketing?’ – we took a close look at two B2B campaign marketing endeavours by two different B2B companies, each of which had very different aims in mind with their activities and used different social media channels to promote it.

 The first company, Logicalis, wanted specifically to generate leads and increase sales, while General Electric (GE) wanted to raise brand awareness – and so the two campaigns had very different tactics at their core.